ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ## Allow for the user to optionally enter an argument on the command line
-As an illustration of the functionality, the code uses the built-in [argparse](https://docs.python.org/3/library/argparse.html) module allows the user to (optionally) enter an argument on the command line on the same line as the command to run the program.
+As an illustration of the functionality, the code uses the built-in [argparse](https://docs.python.org/3/library/argparse.html) module, which allows the user to (optionally) enter an argument on the command line on the same line as the command to run the program.
 (Also see Tshepang Lekhonkhobe’s [excellent `argparse` tutorial](https://docs.python.org/3/howto/argparse.html).)